-HPR 1313 Introduction to Health, Physical Education & Recreation
+HPR 1313 Introduction to Kinesiology/Health, Physical Education & Recreation

-Introduction to the objective, literature, and organizations of the profession.
-Analysis of successful teaching with discussion of the responsibilities and opportunity of professional personnel.
+Introduction to the various fields of study within kinesiology/health, physical education, and recreation.
+Discussion of the responsibilities and opportunities of professional personnel.
 Orientation of student to opportunities in the field.
 Three hours lecture per week.
 Credit, three semester hours.